 California’s law will raise the bar significantly, and this won’t be the last time it’s raised as states seek to emulate the EU’s new GDPR,” added Robert Cattanach, a partner at Dorsey & Whitney who helps clients navigate regulatory law.
 “This measure is likely to increase litigation as more consumer rights are created and expanded.”

 While California is just one state, its regulations are spreading awareness and encouraging like-minded individuals to speak up and take action.
 Businesses should expect similar laws to be passed across the country in the next few years.
 In fact, Nevada passed an amendment to its online privacy law, requiring businesses to offer consumers a right to opt-out of the sale of their personal information.
 It will take effect on October 1, 2019.
 New York, Washington and Texas each introduced similar bills to CCPA.
 A federal privacy law is still under consideration in Washington, DC.

 “Congress will feel pressure from both pro-privacy advocates to endorse the rights created by California, and businesses to try to bring uniformity to what is increasingly a dynamically evolving policy area,” said Cattanach.
 “The bottom line is that this leverages on the concepts contained in GDPR and is certain to be picked up as the standard by other states.”

-The CCPA will not go into effect until 2020, so small businesses have a little time to prepare.
+The CCPA will go into effect in January of 2020, so small businesses have a little time to prepare.
+But not a lot.
 To do so, Dumiak said, they should review areas of business including:

 - Information security posture